arcos33/whatsdesigns/docs/dev-journal.md

   - Development and production now show identical dark UI styling
   - Environment labels are correctly displayed in the appropriate positions

+## March 30, 2024 (Update 5)
+- Synchronized production and development environments:
+  - Committed and pushed all pending changes to the repository
+  - Rebuilt the production version with the latest code
+  - Restarted both development and production servers
+  - Verified that both environments are running with:
+    - Same code level
+    - Identical styling (dark theme in both environments)
+    - Proper environment indicators (yellow for development, green for production)
+  - Confirmed server status:
+    - Development server running at http://localhost:3000
+    - Production server running at http://localhost:3002
+    - Both servers responding with HTTP 200 OK
+  - Current build version now consistent across environments
+  - Both environments using the same CSS and component structure

 ## March 29, 2024

 ### Environment Migration (Update)